synacktiv/CTF-Write-ups/HTB-Business-CTF-2021/supply.md

 Service Info: OS: Linux; CPE: cpe:/o:linux:linux_kernel
 ```

-For this challenge, were presented a login page, and a feature to sign in as guest on the web application:
+For this challenge, we were presented a login page, and a feature to sign in as guest on the web application:

 ![Login page](./img/supply_1.png)